Interview with Dr James Hendrie Burt. One

 NM: Going right the way back and I will, the stories you’ve told already were going back to Waddington last month to celebrate your hundredth birthday and, and seeing the Medical Centre there and then you went on to talk about your service at Waddington and we’ll come back to that if we may.
 So going right back if we can Jimmy where were you born and what was, tell us something about your childhood and schooling.

 JB: I was born in a mining village in Fife called Cardenden which was near Kirkaldy and that.
 My family on both sides, my mother’s side and my father’s side were all in mining.
 All the [unclear] I never knew my paternal grandparents they were both dead before I was born actually and a bit about that was I had a stepbrother.
 My father was married and his first wife had a son, David and she died.
 But in those days people never talked in Scotland anyway they never talked about ancestors or what happened.
 I never found out what she died of or anything at all.
-All I do was I had this, well I didn’t know he was my stepbrother.
+All I knew was I had this, well I didn’t know he was my stepbrother.
 I assumed he was my brother until I was in a friend’s house.
 We were both about ten at the time and I said something about my brother and this chap’s mother said, ‘He’s not your brother.’
 And I went home in tears.
 I said to my mother, I said, ‘They just said that David’s not my brother.’
 She said, ‘David is your brother but he’s your stepbrother.’
 She said, ‘Your daddy was married before and David’s mother died but David is your brother.’
 You see.
 There was a big gap and because David was what?
-Twenty two years older than me and he was a GP in Thirsk and that.
+Twenty, twenty two years older than me and he was a GP in Thirsk and that.
 And I think I’d always wanted to be a GP I think because he was a GP.
 I got this and when I went to school the headmistress of the primary school said, ‘What are you going to do when you grow up, James.’
 You see.
 She’d known me from when I was a baby really and I said, ‘I’m going to be a doctor, miss.’
 She said, ‘Oh yes.
 You’re going to be a doctor.’
 I met her twenty years later on the station at Kirkcaldy.
 I was coming off a train and she was waiting to go on a train.
 On a train.
 And we spotted each other, came out and that.
 I was in uniform at the time so she said, ‘What are you doing now?’
 She said, ‘I’ll bet you’re a doctor.’
 I said, ‘Yes, I am.’
 She said, ‘I knew you would be a doctor.’
 So that was that.
 So I had that from primary school when I sat the exams and went up to the High School.
 There were two exams in those days.
-One a qualifying exam and you went to a Secondary School for up to the age of fourteen or fifteen.
-But if you wanted to go to the High School to go to university you had to sit what was called the [control ] examination and then you went up to the, well we went up to the High Schools.
+One a qualifying exam and you went to a secondary school for up to the age of fourteen or fifteen.
+But if you wanted to go to the High School to go to university you had to sit what was called the control examination and then you went up to the, well then we went up to the High Schools.
 So that was how it happened.
 I went up there.
-We were interviewed by the headmaster and what are you going to, are you intending to, do you intend to go on to university?
-And if you said yes you went in to A stream.
+We were interviewed by the headmaster and what are you going to, are you intending to, do you want to go on to university?
+And if you said yes you went in to the A stream.
 If you said no you weren’t interested in going to university you perhaps you were going in to business or something after that you went into the other stream.
 So I was in the A stream.
 Went on.
 We got up to the, finished our third year, went up to the fourth year.
 Then you had to decide which subjects you were going to take.
 So as I was going to do medicine English was compulsory.
 You had to do English and that.
 I had a choice.
 I said, ‘Yes, well I want to do physics and chemistry and mathematics.’
 French and Latin were the other subjects you had to take but the science ones were all at A level.
-What was in Scotland it was just called higher, the Higher Level.
-If you did the languages then you could do them at a higher level or a lower level but the majority of us did a lower level but kept the science subjects going and that and when I got to my A levels and that I’d applied to go to St Andrew’s University and that because that’s where my brother had been.
+What was it, in Scotland it was just called Higher, the Higher level.
+If you did the languages then you could do them at Higher level or Lower level but the majority of us did them at Lower level but kept the science subjects going and that and when I got to my A levels and that I’d applied to go to St Andrews University and that because that’s where my brother had been.
 The headmaster wanted me to go to Edinburgh.
 I wanted to go to St Andrews.
 We had a bit of a disagreement about St Andrews.
 That was that.
 So that was ’40, 1940 when I went up to St Andrews and —

 NM: And you studied medicine at St Andrews.